Q6. Give a reasoned opinion as to the accuracy of the following assertions:

 Q3. (a) Describe means of recognizing deterioration of the lubricating oil (8)

-(b) Describe how lubrication oil is conveyed to top end, bottom end and main bearing in large bore 2-stroke crosshead type slow speed diesel engine, you are familiar with (8)
+(b) Describe how lubrication oil is conveyed to top end, bottom end and main bearings in large bore, 2-stroke cross head type slow speed diesel engine, you are familiar with (8)

 Username or email address *Required